EduardoRodriguesF/quartz/doc/quartz.1.md

 ## history
 Display request and response history.
 It uses informations about past requests saved in *.quartz/user/history/*.

-Each request is displayed as HTTP messages exchanges, denotated by ">" for request and "<" for response data.
+Each request is displayed as HTTP messages exchanges, indicated by lines starting with ">" for request and "<" for response data.

 The options are as follows: